 Attendance & Commitment

-The amount of on-campus days required for apprentices is totally dependent on industry needs and completely adaptable to the employer and apprentice in this flexible delivery model.
-The workshops are open 5 days per week to suit everyone.
+The course runs over a 4 year period, and apprentices are enrolled in either full-time or part-time training.
+Students attend GOTAFE 10 times over the duration of the course, with each block consisting of 5 days, Monday to Friday.
+The amount of on-campus days required for apprentices is totally dependent on industry needs and is completely adaptable to the employer and apprentice in this flexible delivery model.

 Educational Support Services